Alicee5cha/EventWebsite/README.md

 # EventWebsite
-A Website to display a database of events with search and filter functionaity
+A Website to display a database of events with search and filter functionality